-Located on the extreme eastern ragged edge of Turkey’s eastern border with Armenia, the ruined city of Ani has been vacant for more than 700 years and continues slowly succumbing to the ravages of time.
-However, a few proud buildings remain, straddling this remote river border like sentinels standing watch.
+Located on the ragged edge of Turkey’s eastern border with Armenia is the ruined city of Ani.
+Vacant for more than 700 years, it continues slowly succumbing to the ravages of time.
+Yet, a few proud buildings remain, straddling this remote river border like sentinels standing watch.

 It was not that many years ago that the Soviet Union’s southwest border snaked along this very spot.
-After acquiring the necessary permits in advance, a traveler wishing to visit Ani had to first stop at a screening checkpoint and leave behind all cameras, binoculars and notebooks.
+After fist acquiring the necessary permits, a traveler wishing to visit Ani had to first stop at a screening checkpoint to leave behind all cameras, binoculars and notebooks.
 At the archaeological site itself, visitors were forbidden from stopping for any length of time.
-Thankfully, these days are over and visiting Ani is much simpler, though there are a few areas off-limits to visitors because of safety reasons.
+Thankfully, these days are over and visiting Ani is much simpler.
+There do remain a few areas off-limits to visitors because of safety reasons.

-Your first glimpse of Ani reveal the massive outer walls, which have been partially restored.
-Once through the entrance gate, the vista reveals a ghostly grassy plateau with a handful of buildings standing starkly against the backdrop of a hilltop citadel.
-Walking clockwise to the left brings you to one of the more impressive ruins, the cliff side Church of St. Gregory-Tigran Honentz (Resimli Kilise), which has more colorful and intact artwork than most of the other buildings.
+Your first glimpse of Ani is of the massive outer walls.
+The next vista reveals a ghostly grassy plateau.
+A handful of buildings stand starkly against the backdrop of a hilltop citadel.
+Walking clockwise to the left brings you to one of the more impressive ruins, the cliffside Church of St. Gregory-Tigran Honentz (Resimli Kilise).
+This mostly intact building has more colorful artwork than the others.

-After circling the ruins, take some time to reflect on what might have transpired here 1,000 years ago while you sip a traditional tulip-shaped glass of hot Turkish tea.
+After circling the ruins, take some time to reflect on what might have transpired here 1,000 years ago while sipping a traditional tulip-shaped glass of hot Turkish tea.

 If you go: